 If you plan to board a long flight and intend to travel with convenience simultaneously, I would recommend you get a separate seat for your child.
 Even though kids under two travel free, you must get adequate room for your family to spread out and relax.

-I still vividly remember this trip when I was informed that my safety belt was broken upon my boarding.
+I still vividly remember when traveling with kids on a plane, I was informed that my safety belt was broken upon my boarding.
 And the first thing I did was bless my dear friend for lending me the idea of getting another seat.
 I immediately buckled up Ethan and sat down in mine.
 There wouldn’t be a single parent on Earth who would be willing to risk their baby’s life, and this is a safety precaution that is imperative

 Tip to remember: Considering the level of safety that all parents desire for their babies, remember that it is the CRS and not your lap.